Izzilab/protodeviser/README.md

 ## Other places for visualization
 ProToDeviser ships a modified version of the domains generator.
 The official custom domains generator has been [decomissioned](https://xfam.wordpress.com/2022/08/04/pfam-website-decommission/), but the [Domain GFX](https://proteinswebteam.github.io/domain-gfx/) "playground" demo is an alternative place.

+### Paper and citing
+If you use ProToDeviseR in your work, please cite us, as well as Pfam, where the Image Generator tool is from:
+* Petrov, P., Izzi, V. **ProToDeviseR: an automated protein topology scheme generator.** BMC Bioinformatics 26, 71 (2025). https://doi.org/10.1186/s12859-025-06088-2
+* Mistry J, Chuguransky S, Williams L, Qureshi M, Salazar GA, Sonnhammer ELL, et al. **Pfam: the protein families database in 2021.** Nucl Acids Res.
+2021;49:D412–9.